holidaycheck/easy-akka-http/rich-akka-client/README.md

 object Test extends App {
-  implicit val sys: ActorSystem       = ActorSystem() implicit val mat: ActorMaterializer = ActorMaterializer()
+  implicit val sys: ActorSystem       = ActorSystem()

   case class Result(id: String, name: String)

-  // identifier will be used for log messages and as a label for the prometheus metric val client = RichClient(
+  // identifier will be used for log messages and as a tag for the stats val client = RichClient(
     identifier = "myendpoint",
-    // If withMetrics is true a histogram with the name http_client_request_duration_seconds
-    // will be recorded.
-It has the label "target" which will be filled with the identifier. withMetrics = true,
     circuitBreakerConfig = Some(CircuitBreakerConfig(5, 1.second, 30.seconds))
   )